 Whilst maintaining sound financial management and delivering spending within budget the Council has continued to deliver high quality services to its residents and customers.
-A summary of the key financial and performance indicators for 2018/19 is provided below: reserves to meet funding gaps and mitigate risks.
+A summary of the key financial and performance indicators for 2018/19 is provided below:

 The Council's successful financial management to date has enabled the protection of core services, whilst at the same time ensuring that resources are directed towards the priority areas in the Council's Vision 2020.